 In many countries the vaccine was initially recommended after 26-28 GW based on the relatively short half-life of the pertussis antibody following vaccination [13], the increasing efficiency of placental transfer as gestation advances and the need to allow time following vaccination for the antibody to be transferred to the fetus before delivery.

 There remains debate in the published literature about the optimal timing of pertussis vaccination in pregnancy in order to ensure optimal benefit to the infant.
 Healy et al enrolled 105 women who had delivered an infant at >37 GW and had received a Tdap vaccination within the previous 2 years, 19 of whom received the vaccination during pregnancy.
 The authors calculated that only 40% of infants had a PT-specific IgG concentration at birth calculated to remain above the lower limit of quantitation (LLOQ) of the assay at two months.
 They found that slightly more infants of mothers immunised during pregnancy and 2 of the 3 women immunised after 20 GW had PT levels at birth which would persist above the LLOQ until 2 months.
 Based on their findings they recommended vaccination at 30-32 weeks to coincide the highest levels of antibody with the time of maximal placental transfer.
-[14] In a recent study looking at vaccine effectiveness (VE), with the primary outcome of interest being pertussis in the infant at <8 weeks of age, it was shown that vaccination between 27-36 GW is more effective in preventing pertussis in infants <8 weeks of age compared with vaccination given at any point in pregnancy.
-In a subanalysis of results from mother-infant pairs who received Tdap during pregnancy and >14 days prior to delivery it was shown that women whose mothers were vaccinated in the second trimester were significantly more likely to have pertussis at <8 weeks (OR 8.1, 95% CI 1.3-49).
+[14] In a recent study looking at vaccine effectiveness (VE), with the primary outcome of interest being pertussis in the infant at <8 weeks of age, it was shown that vaccination between 27-36 GW is more effective in preventing pertussis in infants <8 weeks of age compared to vaccination given at any point in pregnancy.
+In a subanalysis of results from mother-infant pairs who received Tdap during pregnancy and >14 days prior to delivery it was shown that infants whose mothers were vaccinated in the second trimester were significantly more likely to have pertussis at <8 weeks (OR 8.1, 95% CI 1.3-49).
 These findings led the authors to recommend vaccination between 27-36 GW.
 [15]

 In contrast, other studies have suggested that earlier vaccination may be preferable.
 Naidu et al found that vaccination between 28-32 weeks’ gestation compared to vaccination between 33-36 GW led to significantly higher levels of Pertussis Toxin (PT) (4.18 vs 3.50 IU/ml, p=0.009), Filamentous Haemagglutinin (FHA) (5.56 vs 5.03 IU/ml, p=0.03) and Pertactin (PRN) (5.83 vs 5.31IU/ml, p=0.03) in cord blood.
 However, when adjusting for pre-vaccination maternal antibody levels, the comparison only remained significant for PRN (p=0.03).
 [16] Abu Raya et al had similar findings in their study of 61 women vaccinated between 23 and 38 weeks’ gestation.
 Cord geometric mean concentration (GMC) of IgG to PT and FHA were significantly higher in infants of women vaccinated at 27-30+6 GW (PT 46.04 IU/ml 95% CI 24.29-87.30, FHA 225.86 IU/ml 95% CI 182.34-279.76) compared those vaccinated at 31-36 GW (PT 8.69 IU/ml 95% CI 3.66-20.63 FHA 178.31 IU/ml 95% CI 134.59-237.03) or >36 GW (PT 21.12 IU/ml 95% CI 7.93-56.22 FHA 138.03 IU/ml 95% CI 97.61-195.16).
 [17]